shardaishwak/traventure/README.md

 ### Interactive Maps

-- **Explore with Mapbox:** Discover and explore places to visit using Mapbox-powered interactive maps integrated directly into the app.
+- **Explore with Mapbox:** Discover and explore places to visit, hotels, restaurants, and entertainment using Mapbox-powered interactive maps integrated directly into the app.

+  - **Place Recommendations:** Utilize Mapbox’s extensive geolocation data to find and explore nearby places of interest, including tourist attractions, restaurants, and entertainment venues.
+  - **Hotel Search:** Search for and view hotels in your destination area with Mapbox’s detailed map features, including filters for price range, star ratings, and user reviews.
+  - **Route Planning:** Plan your routes within the city, whether by foot, car, or public transportation, with Mapbox’s interactive mapping and direction services.

+### Flight Search and Booking with Amadeus

+- **Flight Search:** Seamlessly search for flights using the Amadeus Travel APIs, which provide comprehensive flight options based on your criteria such as destination, departure date, and number of passengers.

+  - **Filtering Options:** Narrow down your search by airline, flight duration, number of stops, and price range.
+  - **Real-Time Availability:** Get real-time flight availability and pricing to make informed booking decisions.

+- **Booking Integration:** Directly book your selected flights through the application, with integration to Amadeus’s booking API, ensuring that your booking is secure and confirmed.

 ## API Endpoints